mysociety/alaveteli/docs/installing/deploy.md

 * now customise the deployment settings in that file: edit `config/deploy.yml` appropriately -- for example, edit the name of the server.
-Also, change `deploy_to` to be the path where Alaveteli is currently installed on the server -- if you used the installation script, this will be `/var/www/alaveteli/alaveteli`.
+Also, change `deploy_to` to be the path where Alaveteli is currently installed on the server -- if you used the installation script , this will be `/var/www/[HOST or alaveteli]/alaveteli`.

 * `cd` into the Alaveteli repo you checked out (otherwise the `cap` commands you're about to execute won't work)
 * still on your local machine, run `cap -S stage=staging deploy:setup` to setup capistrano on the server